soccin/scRNA/README.md

 ### Requirements:

-- OS: Linux CentOS-7 ver 7.9.2009 (may work on other Linux's untested)
+- OS: Linux CentOS-7 ver 7.9.2009 (may work on other Linux's bit this is untested)

 - CellRanger Version 6 (https://support.10xgenomics.com)